moorepants/dissertation/physicalparameters.rst

 measured using a spring scale with a resolution of 100 grams.
 The total mass was only used for comparison purposes, as it was not very accurate.
-The mass of the parts of the Davis bicycles were measured with a digital scale with a resolution of 0.01 kg.
+The mass of the parts of the Davis bicycles were measured with a digital scale with a resolution of 0.05 kg (A & D FV-150k Industrial Scale).

-.. todo:: list the details of the scale in Hull's lab

 .. _figMassScale: